JaroslavPajkos/ESP32C6-RSA_mbedtls/README.md

 - **Performance Measurement**: The `start()` and `end()` functions use RISC-V cycle counters to measure execution time.
 The reported cycles are divided by 160 for normalization (specific to the ESP32-C6's clock configuration).
 - **Hardware Acceleration**: The ESP32-C6's RISC-V processor provides hardware acceleration for RSA operations up to 3072 bits.
 For 4096-bit keys, acceleration is not fully utilized, requiring longer execution times and watchdog timer disablement.
+- **Stack Size**: The stack size must be set to 80,000 bytes in the ESP-IDF configuration to support the memory demands of RSA operations, especially for 4096-bit keys.
 - **Certificates**: The `certs_test.h` file includes test certificates and keys from wolfSSL, which can be used for additional cryptographic experiments.
 - **Error Handling**: The program includes robust error handling for mbedtls operations, with detailed error messages printed to the console.
 - **Limitations**: The project is optimized for ESP32-C6 and may require modifications for other platforms.